Understanding and Mitigating Errors of LLM-Generated RTL Code: Error Analysis of LLM-Generated RTL Code

 In this case, the LLM fails to correctly interpret the specification due to the absence of key circuit design concepts in the description, leading to incorrect code generation.
 Furthermore, the lack of circuit-related concepts can be categorized into four main causes: inadequate grasp of timing principles, insufficient understanding of specific design, limitations in numerical and vector processing capabilities, and deficiencies in state machine design for complex scenarios.
 These gaps collectively lead to constrained comprehension of design specifications.

 \textbf{Inadequate Understanding of Timing Related Concepts (TRC.): } In this scenario, the LLM's lack of domain-specific knowledge in timing-related concepts leads to functional errors in the generated RTL code.
 These errors include mishandling synchronous/asynchronous logic, improper previous signal latching, and incorrect timing distinctions in assign vs. always block assignments.
-As shown in Fig. \ref{fig:trc}(a), the LLM incorrectly sets the sensitivity signals in the always block due to a lack of understanding of timing concepts in synchronous/asynchronous programming.
-Additionally, as illustrated in Fig. \ref{fig:trc}(b), because the LLM lacks knowledge about tracking the predecessor signal (prev\_in) in edge detection, it incorrectly clears prev\_in within the reset block.
+As illustrated in Fig. \ref{fig:trc}, because the LLM lacks knowledge about tracking the predecessor signal (prev\_in) in edge detection, it incorrectly clears prev\_in within the reset block.
 This prevents the module from correctly recording the previous state of in after reset, leading to functional errors.

 \textbf{Insufficient Understanding of Specific Design (SP.):} In such cases, LLMs may struggle to comprehend design specifications due to unfamiliarity with specific RTL design, leading to coding errors.
 This typically manifests as inadequate understanding of specialized designs such as dual-edge triggered circuits, LFSRs (Linear Feedback Shift Registers), adder carry chains, and other domain-specific implementations.
 As shown in Fig \ref{fig:prob078}, due to limited exposure to specialized designs like dual-edge during training, the LLM simply combines q\_pos and q\_neg through an OR operation in its final output logic, failing to fully account for the clock signal's level state to determine the correct output, thereby causing functional errors.